DonIV22/DonIV22.github.io/_teaching/Teaching1_IITGN.md

 location: "Gandinagar, Gujarat, India"
 ---

 Delivered a lecture on how to create articles, reports and research papers in LaTeX, to the student community at IITGN.
-This lecture was a part of a workshop coducted by Team LaTeX, a group of undergraduate enthusiasts collaborating to self-learn and explore the LaTeX software.
+This lecture was a part of a workshop conducted by Team LaTeX, a group of undergraduate enthusiasts collaborating to self-learn and explore the LaTeX software.